vancluever/docker-nomad/README.md

 ### Development Mode

-Runing this container with no arguments will load the container in development mode.
+Running this container with no arguments will load the container in development mode.

 ```